hellosylvee/dev-portf/README.md

     === Database Setup

-    Firebase Realtime Database Rules allow you to define how your data should be structured and when your data can be read from and written to.
+    Firebase Realtime Database Rules allow you to Define how your data should be structured and when your data can be read from and written to.

     ?
 What file should be used for Database Rules? database.rules.json